Islandora-Labs/islandora_simple_map/README.md

 ## Configuration

-Admin settings are available at `admin/islandora/tools/islandora_simple_map` for the XPath expression to the MODS element where your cartographic data is stored, and for the map's height, width, and default zoom level.
+Admin settings are available at `admin/islandora/tools/islandora_simple_map` for the XPath expression to the MODS element where your cartographic data is stored, for the map's height, width, and default zoom level and for normalizing the cartographic data.
 No Google Maps API key is required.

 Once you enable the module, any object whose MODS file contains coordinates in the expected element will have a Google map appended to its display.
 If multiple elements contain coordinates, data from the first element found is used.